mahsoo1172/isye_6644_team114/README.md

 ## Introduction:
 This repository contains functions to perform ranking and selection (R&S) procedures on Normal, Bernoulli, and Multinomial procedures.
 Examples of using each procedure are also provided.
-The library was created by Tabriz Bumpas, Chuck Cao, and Matthew Truong for ISYE 6644 during the Spring 2025 semester.
+The library was created by Tabriz Bumpas(tbumpas3@gatech.edu), Chuck Cao (chuckcao@gatech.edu), and Matthew Truong(mtruong9@gatech.edu) for ISYE 6644 during the Spring 2025 semester.

 The repository contains functions for the following procedures: